 The "Eco Champion" game is his fourth collaboration with Ecofund.

-The coordination of all the plantings and the monitoring of the results will be carried out by the Open Village association, particularly Karine, who will support the ATND in project monitoring.
+The plantings will be coordinated, and the results monitored by the Open Village organization, particularly Karine, who will support the ATND in project monitoring.

 Malick Diouf is a professor-researcher and director of IUPA.
 Well-versed in applied research and a great believer in practical training, he knows how to provide know-how to local communities to help them to manage their natural resources.